Barton W. Stone: Career

 The church of Christ at Cane Ridge and other generous friends in Kentucky have caused this monument to be erected as a tribute of affection and gratitude to Barton W. Stone, minister of the gospel of Christ and the distinguished reformer of the nineteenth century.
 Born December 24, 1772: died November 9, 1844.
 His remains lie here.
 This monument erected in 1847.

 Theological controversy

-Stone was ordained Presbyterian but rejected many things from the Westminster Confession of Faith.
-In particular he had issues with the classical view of the Trinity.
-He denied being Unitarian, Arian or Socinian but he did have a subordinationist view of Christ.
-In addition to his issues with the Trinity, he also took issue with the prevailing understanding of Christian Atonement.
-He did not believe that Jesus died in man's place as substitutionary sacrifice; his views are more in line with the "moral influence theory" of Charles Finney.
+Stone was ordained as a Presbyterian pastor but rejected components of the Westminster Confession of Faith.
+In particular, he had issues with the classical view of the Trinity.
+He denied being a Unitarian, Arian, or Socinian, but he did hold a subordinationist view of Jesus.
+In addition to his issues with the Trinity, he also took issue with the prevailing understanding of atomement in Christianity.
+He did not believe that Jesus died in humankind's place as a substitutionary sacrifice; his views are more in line with the moral influence theory of atonement of Charles Finney.

-Stone outlined his views on the Trinity in a publication called An Address to the Christian Churches in Kentucky, Tennessee & Ohio on Several Important Doctrines of Religion.
+Stone outlined his views on the Trinity in a publication entitled An Address to the Christian Churches in Kentucky, Tennessee & Ohio on Several Important Doctrines of Religion.